 LA taco ($12 for 2) is great value, with barbecue beef, kimchi, daikon, ginger kewpie and srirarcha.

 Super chicken ($14) is fried chicken tossed in spice, served with spicy tonkatsu dip.
-I’ve had it almost ten times, and it’s very hit and miss (can often be dry, and no better than KFC).
+It’s very hit and miss (can often be dry, and no better than KFC).

 Spring soba ($14) is a soba noodle salad that doesn’t sit well with the rest of the menu.
-I’m sure it would be fine with a cocktail, but it doesn’t work when transitioning between the other Mexican, spicy and crunchy bites.
+It doesn’t work when transitioning between the other Mexican, spicy and crunchy bites.
 The cold smoked trout, sugar snap peas, asparagus and pea tendrils make for a pretty boring dish.

 Red meat is also hit and miss, and I’d avoid it given the plethora of better options.
 Nonetheless, you won’t regret ordering the beef tataki ($14) if you order everything else I’ve recommended too.